zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read<br>
 Rate Limit (NEW): 20times/2s

-This endpoint returns the match results of past and open orders based on specific search criteria.
+This endpoint returns the match results of past and current filled, or partially filled orders based on specific search criteria.

 ### HTTP Request